athombv/homey-arduino-nrf905/README.md

 - examples/hello_world
 - examples/print_data

 ## Homey App driver
 A Nodejs Homey driver is written which can be included in your Homey app project.
 The driver includes a signal-definition and message acking.
-The driver can be found [here](http://github.com...).

 ## Contributing
 Contribute to this library by sending me pull-requests.

 ## Credits
 Special credit to Zak Kemble for his nRF905 driver